InfoTechRG/salesforce_ar_sync/README.md

 ````

 #### activerecord_web_id_attribute_name
-The field name of the web id attribute in the ActiveRecord Object, defaults to id
+The field name of the web id attribute in the Active Record Object, defaults to id

 ````ruby
 :activerecord_web_id_attribute_name  => :id